franneck94/UdemyRust/Projects/project02/Exercise.md

 ## Objective

-Implement a command-line tool that reads a file, performs a search-and-replace operation based on a regular expression pattern, and writes the modified content to another file.
+Implement a command-line tool that:

+- reads a file's content
+- performs a search-and-replace operation
+- writes the modified content to an output file

 This exercise aims to familiarize students with command-line argument parsing, file I/O operations, regular expressions, and error handling in Rust.

 ## Instructions